IceMajor2/Alkolicznik/README.md

 ### Properties
 There are three main properties files in the `./src/main/resources` folder:
-* `application.properties` - general settings (database, logs, GUI custom properties, etc.)
+* `application.properties` - general settings (database, logs, GUI config, etc.)
 * `imageKit.properties` - configuration of ImageKit
-* `jwt.properties` - properties related to JWT
+* `jwt.properties` - JWT-related

-`.env.properties` is just a file that specifies the `.env` filename to be used in Spring Boot application.
+`.env.properties` defines only the `.env` file which is used as "storage" for environment variables that are then accessible in the Spring Boot application.

 You'll notice that some of the `.properties` files contain a suffix like `demo` or `alwaysdata`.
-These are overridors of the "normal" properties and used in a given environment.
+These are overridors of the "normal" properties and they are used in a given setting.

-Most of the settings are strictly configured so that the application may be run swiftly.
-However, there are still some customizable properties and some of them are even recommended to be changed.
+Most of the settings are strictly configured so that the application may be run smoothly.
+However, there are still properties to be customized and some are recommended to be replaced.
 #### Docker Compose
 `.env` file is a conglomerate of properties.
-They are pretty self-explanatory and you will find comments in the file as well!
+Most of them are quite self-explanatory, but you'll still find more information inside the actual file.

-However, one thing should be noted.
-The "sensitive" data should be changed and kept secret by you.
+However, one thing should be noted: the "sensitive" data should be changed and kept secret by you.
 This includes credentials to ImageKit account (`IMAGEKIT_` prefix), database connection configuration (`DB_` prefix) and JWT key.

 #### Build
 * **`application.properties`**